We may earn commission from affiliate links →

 Wander the Open Kitchen

-The section of the market is known as the “Open Kitchen” and visitors can sample various brews, produce and gastronomic delights.
+The section of the market is known as the “Open Kitchen,” and visitors can sample various brews, produce, and gastronomic delights.
 Communal fellowship with locals and travelers alike is brought together at tables over good food!

 The Best Towns to Visit in Slovenia

-The picturesque Ptuj is the oldest town in Slovenia and was granted city status during the Roman times.
-Ptuj straddles the Drava river and is overlooked by Ptuj castle, which was originally constructed in the 10th century and then reconstructed in the mid 12th century.
+The picturesque Ptuj is the oldest town in Slovenia and was granted city status during Roman times.
+Ptuj straddles the Drava river and is overlooked by Ptuj castle, which was initially constructed in the 10th century and then reconstructed in the mid 12th century.
 Today the castle is a museum and worth visiting.
 Wander the old town and get a feel for this historical destination.

 Port of Izola

-Located in the Kamnik Alps not far from Ljubljana, Velika Planina is great for the active holiday enthusiast.
-Here you can walk, hike, ride and explore this alpine region.
+Located in the Kamnik Alps, not far from Ljubljana, Velika Planina is great for the active holiday enthusiast.
+Here you can walk, hike, ride, and explore this alpine region.
 Be sure to visit the unique herdsman settlement and try some of their delicious dairy products.

 Ljubljana’s Historic Centre

 The capital may be small, but it is home to some stunning architecture.
 Here you’ll see examples of Renaissance, Baroque, with a little Art Deco thrown in for good measure.
-Just walking around the charming city will give you a good sense of its cool vibe and energy.
+Just walking around the charming city will give you a good sense of its relaxed vibe and energy.

-Just 24 km from Ljubljana, at the junction of two rivers, this stunning little town is worth a visit.
+Just 24 km from Ljubljana, at the junction of two rivers, this stunning little town is worth visiting.
 With medieval merchant houses lining the streets and a magnificent castle to tour, visitors will find charm in Skofja Loka.
 Regular buses from the capital make this city a great day-trip destination.

 The Best Spas in Slovenia

-Spa town of Radenci
+Spa Town Of Radenci

-For total peace and relaxation, head to north-eastern Slovenia where you will find countless top class spa resorts, all served by the natural spring waters from the area.
-The mineral water source was found as far back as the 19th century, and has been a major pull for tourists ever since.
+For total peace and relaxation, head to north-eastern Slovenia, where you will find countless top-class spa resorts, all served by the natural spring waters from the area.
+The mineral water source was found as far back as the 19th century and has been a major pull for tourists ever since.

 Lendava Thermal Spa

-Located in the east of the country you will find Lendava which is famous for its thermal spa, the ideal place to kick back and relax.
-The spa is famous for its fossil medicinal thermo-mineral water which is said to help with aging pains.
+Located in the east of the country, you will find Lendava, famous for its thermal spa, the ideal place to kick back and relax.
+The spa is famous for its fossil medicinal thermo-mineral water, which is said to help with aging pains.

 The Best Beaches, Lakes & Rivers in Slovenia

-The crystal clear emerald waters of the Soča River are ideal for chilling out and swimming, whilst the rocks which surround it are great for sunbathing during those warm summer days!
-If swimming isn’t enough then try your hand at rafting, kayaking or even canyoning.
+The crystal clear emerald waters of the Soča River are ideal for chilling out and swimming, while the rocks surrounding it are great for sunbathing during those warm summer days!
+If swimming isn’t enough, then try your hand at rafting, kayaking, or even canyoning.

 The crystal clear reflection of the mountains in the water is something to behold here, and it is also the country’s deepest lake.
-Many locals nickname this lake and area as God’s Paradise, and you will see why when you visit.
+Many locals nickname this lake and area God’s Paradise, and you will see why when you visit.
 You can hire a bike, canoe or you simply walk around the lake and take it all in for yourself.

 The time of year and the elements will tell you whether you are likely to see any water at all when you visit this site!
-During high rainfall levels, Lake Cerknica becomes the largest lake in the whole of Slovenia, however during times of drought or little rain, it completely disappears!
+During high rainfall levels, Lake Cerknica becomes the largest lake in the whole of Slovenia; however, during times of drought or little rain, it completely disappears!

-For the best views of the lake head up to the castle, and for some fun take a ride on the Pletna boat and visit the gothic church on the island.
+For the best views of the lake, head up to the castle, and for some fun, take a ride on the Pletna boat and visit the gothic church on the island.
 Lastly, be sure to try the Bled cream cake, which is divine.

-Beaches in Slovenia
+Beaches In Slovenia

-Whilst Slovenia is not known as a summer beach destination, you’d be surprised find that there are some outstanding beaches along the tiny 46km coastline.
-Portoroz is the most popular and most well developed seaside tourist resort in Slovenia.
+While Slovenia is not known as a summer beach destination, you’d be surprised to find that there are some outstanding beaches along the tiny 46km coastline.
+Portoroz is the most popular and most well-developed seaside tourist resort in Slovenia.

-Best Accommodation in Slovenia
+Best Accommodation In Slovenia

 Key Festivals & Events in Slovenia

-Jestival Food and Art Festival
+Festival Food and Art Festival